Growing a Multi-head Twig via Distillation and Reinforcement Learning to Accelerate Large Vision-Language Models: More Experimental Results

 \subsection{More performance comparisons}

-\textbf{Comparisons on more benchmarks.} Taking LLaVA-1.5-7B as the base VLM, Table~\ref{tab:main_more} compares the accuracies between TwigVLM and other visual token pruning methods on \emph{nine} VLM benchmarks under three different pruning ratios.
-TwigVLM consistently outperforms or matches its counterparts on all benchmarks and pruning ratios, achieving the best overall RelAcc.
-In particular, TwigVLM even surpasses the upper bound given by the base VLM in RelAcc (100.6\%) with a 66.7\% pruning ratio, demonstrating its spectacular effectiveness and robustness in accelerating VLMs to deal with various tasks.
+\textbf{Comparisons on more benchmarks.} Taking LLaVA-1.5-7B as the base VLM, TABLE~\ref{tab:main_more} compares the accuracies among TwigVLM, TwigVLM++ and other visual token pruning methods on \emph{nine} VLM benchmarks under three different pruning ratios.
+TwigVLM and TwigVLM++ consistently outperform or match their counterparts on all benchmarks and pruning ratios, achieving the best overall RelAcc.
+In particular, TwigVLM and TwigVLM++ even surpass the upper bound given by the base VLM in RelAcc (100.3\%\&100.4\%) with a 66.7\% pruning ratio, demonstrating their spectacular effectiveness and robustness in accelerating VLMs to deal with various tasks.

-\textbf{Comparisons on on more base VLMs.} To further demonstrate the generalization ability and superiority of TwigVLM, we present additional experimental results on a larger VLM, LLaVA-1.5-13B, and a more recent VLM, Qwen2.5-VL-7B, which is very capable and representative.

-Table \ref{tab:llava13b} provides the accuracy comparisons on the larger LLaVA-1.5-13B model.
-TwigVLM consistently achieves the best overall RelAcc compared to all the counterparts, with its superiority being more significant as the increase of pruning ratios.
-These results verify the scalability and generalization ability of TwigVLM in accelerating large VLMs.
+\textbf{Comparisons on a larger base VLM.} To further demonstrate the generalization ability and superiority of our TwigVLM and TwigVLM++, we present additional experimental results on a larger VLM, LLaVA-1.5-13B, as shown in TABLE~\ref{tab:llava13b}.
+TwigVLM and TwigVLM++ consistently achieve the best overall RelAcc compared to all the counterparts, with their superiority being more significant as the increase of pruning ratios.
+These results verify the scalability and generalization ability of our TwigVLM and TwigVLM++ in accelerating large VLMs.

-To evaluate the universality of TwigVLM to VLMs beyond the LLaVA family, we also apply it to Qwen2.5-VL-7B.
-Since the SFT data for QwenVL is large-scale yet inaccessible, we use a 5M subset of the MAmmoTH-VL-10M dataset (single image split) \cite{mammoth-VL} as an alternative to train TwigVLM, which takes 12 hours on 8*A100 NVIDIA GPUs.
-The results in Table~\ref{tab:qwen2vl_results} show that TwigVLM can still maintain its prominent advantages over FastV in terms of accuracy and speed, showing the effectiveness of TwigVLM in practical scenarios.